raspberrypilearning/remote-control-buggy/en/step_5.md

 ![hostname](images/hostname_annotated.png)

-Which you will need later to connect.
+Which you will need later to connect to your buggy.

 --- /task ---